siemens/ix/packages/documentation/docs/controls/_chip_styleguide.md

 ## Variants
-Chip variants allow designers to apply different colors based on their purpose, importance or context within the interface.
-Chip variants are typically used to convey different levels of importance, classes or status to users.
+With our chip variants, you can apply different colors based on their purpose, importance or context.
+We use chip variants to show class, status and levels of importance.
+The custom variant is often used for chips that visualize a high number of different categories, but does not permit color specification for hover and active states.

-Multiple chip variants are available:
+Chip variants:

-- **Primary**: Variant for high visual emphasis
+- **Primary**: For high visual emphasis
 - **State-related variants**: Alarm, critical, warning, success, info and neutral
-- **Custom**: Offers the possibility to set the background and the label color.
-We typically use this variant for chips that visualize a high number of different categories.
-The custom variant doesn't allow color specification for hover and active states.
+- **Custom**: For a customized background and label color

 ![Chip variants](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1201%3A9512&mode=design&t=ruQOzpPQJMKwnk8f-1)

 ## Options
-- **Active**: Specifies the interactivity of the chip.
-When set to false, user input such as mouse-over and keyboard navigation are disabled and the close button isn't visible.
+- **Active**: Specifies chip interactivity.
+When set to false, user input such as mouse-over and keyboard navigation are disabled and the close button is not visible.
-- **Background**: Set a custom background color.
-Use this option when more flexibility in styling the chip is required.
-Only available for the chip custom variant.
+- **Background**: Use to set a custom background color when you require more flexibility in styling the chip.
+Only available for the custom chip variant.
-- **Outline**: Used for lower visual emphasis
+- **Outline**: Use for lower visual emphasis.
-- **Closable**: When set the chip will contain a close button that will remove the entire chip when clicked.
-However, this feature is only applicable to active chips, ensuring that users can easily remove specific chips when necessary.
+- **Closable**: When set, the chip contains a close button that removes the entire chip when selected.
+This feature is only applicable to active chips so users can easily remove specific chips when necessary.
-- **Icon**: Chips can, but don't have to, include an icon within the element.
-The icon is positioned before the chip's label.
+- **Icon**: Chips can include an icon within the element which is positioned before the chip's label.
-- **Color**: Custom font color and icon color for chip allows users to specify a unique font color in combination with a custom background color.
-However, this option is only applicable when the variant is set to 'custom'.
-When choosing a custom font and icon color, it is important to assure a good contrast with the background color.
+- **Color**: Customize font and icon color for chip.
+This allows users to specify a unique font color in combination with a custom background color (only applicable when the variant is set to 'custom').

 ## Behavior

-- **Reactive**: Chips can react or change their appearance or behavior based on user actions.
-For example, updates occur as a response to system actions, providing real-time information about changes or events happening within the system.
+- **Reactive**: Chips react or change their appearance or behavior based on user actions.
+For example, updates occur as a response to system actions, providing real-time information about system changes or events.
-- **Multi-selection**: Chips can visualize multi-selection and filter actions helping users to easily identify and understand their choices.
+- **Multi-selection**: Chips can visualize multi-selection and filter actions.
+This helps users to easily identify and understand their choices.
-- **Placement**: We typically place chips inline with other objects to inform about their state, within tables or grouped together to show selected options and filters.
-We don't place chips within input and filter components.
-These components provide their own variation of the chip component, the input chip.
+- **Placement**: We typically place chips inline with other objects to inform users about their state, within tables or grouped together to show selected options and filters.
+We do not place chips within input and filter components as they have their own chip component variation, the input chip.
 Currently, input chips are not implemented as independent components.
-- **Dismiss**: When users click on the close button, the chip is dismissed from the list or interface.
-The dismissed chip is removed visually, providing a sense of completion or removal.
+- **Dismiss**: When users select close, chips are dismissed from the list or interface and are removed visually.

 ## States

-Chips can take a default, hover, focused or active state.
-The states vary in background color.
-An exception exists for the custom chip variant.
-Here, the specified colors for font and background are applied to all states.
+Chips take a default, hover, focused or active state with a varying background color.
+For the custom chip variant, the specified colors for font and background are applied to all states.

 ![Chip states](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1246%3A6190&mode=design&t=GHOok90R6TcaUrYi-1)

-## Dos and Don'ts:
+## Dos and Don'ts

-- Do use chips for tagging and categorization, allowing users to easily organize and filter content.
+- Do use chips to tag and categorize so users can easily organize and filter content
-- Do ensure proper color contrast between the chip background and the text/icon when using the custom variant to improve readability.
+- Do ensure proper color contrast between chip background and text/icon with the custom variant to support readability
-- Do consider the spacing of chips to ensure they are easy to tap or click on mobile and desktop interfaces.
+- Do consider chip spacing for easy tapping or selecting with mobiles and desktops
-- Don't overuse chips, as it can lead to a cluttered interface and overwhelm users.
+- Don't overuse chips as this leads to cluttered and overwhelming interfaces
-- Don't use different styles for chips with similar purposes or meanings to avoid creating inconsistency.
+- Don't use different styles for chips with the same or similar use
-- Don't use chips if no interaction with the chip is offered.
-Use pills instead.
+- Don't use chips without any interaction (we recommend pills instead)

 ## Related patterns